jeffreysorgen/golf-club-sensors/activity.md

 * Prototyping with KiCad, OSHPARK, and more
 * Determine whether to keep the TEST site called _jdsgithubpages_
 * Determine whether my **GitHub Page** should be redirected to here from **tech**.jeffreysorgen.com
+  - Enable blogging somehow, with or without repositories, to publicly document actions taken
 * Determine physical nature of MCU board form factor and its protection from damage
 * Determine whether learning SmartPhone App Development is necessary
 * Not Needed: GIF of photos of certs, book, Arduino board, etc (not yet)